We are thrilled to host an alumni exhibition at eye Gallery on the Ithaca Commons this fall from Friday, October 6 – Sunday, November 19, 2017.

 during Gallery Night Ithaca

-From gallery director and curator Julie Simmons-Lynch: “Elena Soterakis and Gary Sczerbaniewicz’s work of boarded-up buildings and children playing knee-deep in rubbish exposes the over-gentrification and displacement of our communities and is a stark proclamation of a world gone mad.
+From curator Julie Simmons-Lynch: “Elena Soterakis and Gary Sczerbaniewicz’s work of boarded-up buildings and children playing knee-deep in rubbish exposes the over-gentrification and displacement of our communities and is a stark proclamation of a world gone mad.

 Lisbeth Firmin’s thought-provoking paintings of the people living in these communities is a perfect complement to that message.”